 So what is driving these figures up?

-The TE report explains that several temporary factors have caused this inflation in average weekly earnings, which also includes bonuses.
+The report explains that several temporary factors have caused this increase in average weekly earnings, which also includes bonuses.

 1. The influence of COVID-19 on the job market

 At the beginning of the pandemic, particularly the months that these figures are based on, earnings were pushed down, affected by the spread of the virus.
 This means that the figures now are considerably higher than the previous year.

 2. A drop in candidate supply & high demand for staff

 As KPMG states, candidate numbers fell significantly, perhaps due to continuing uncertainty and concerns over job security.
 There is also the influence of Brexit as a key factor in the lessening supply of workers in the UK market.
 As a result of this, there has been a sharp surge in the demand for new hires, which has subsequently driven up salaries.

 3. A fall in the number of lower-paid employee jobs

 In the last year, the staffing industry has seen a significant reduction in the number of lower-paid roles, which has pushed up the average earnings.
 This is likely a consequence of the pandemic, where nearly a third of lower-paid employees lost their jobs or were furloughed, compared the 10% of top earners.